Time-Varying Parameters as Ridge Regressions

-As the TVP-VAR or -LPs increase in size, more shrinkage is needed to keep prediction variance in check.
-Unsettlingly, chronic abuse of the smoothness prior delivers the smoothest TVP ever: a time-invariant parameter.
-Looking at this problem through the lenses of RR makes this crystal clear.
-The penalty function is, essentially, a "time-variation" budget constraint.
-Thus, when estimating bigger models, we may want to reach for more sophisticated points on the budget line.
-This subsection explores an extension implementing reduced-rank restrictions -- another recent proposition in the TVP literature.

 A frequent empirical observation, dating back to \cite{cogley2005drifting}, is that $\beta_t$'s can be spanned very well by a handful of latent factors. \cite{dewindgambetti2014}, \cite{stevanovic2016common} and \cite{chaneisenstat2018} exploit this that directly by implementing directly a factor structure within the model.
-It is clear that dimensionality can be greatly reduced if we only track a few latent states and impose that evolving parameters are linear combinations of those, \textit{Dense} TVPs.
-Additionally, it can be combined with the idea of section \ref{cosso} that not all parameters vary to get sparse and dense TVPs via a \textit{Generalized Reduced Rank Ridge Regression} (GRRRR).
-"Generalized" comes from the fact that what will be proposed here is somewhat more general than what \cite{RRRR} have coined as Reduced Rank Ridge Regression (RRRR) -- or even the classic \cite{anderson1951} Reduced Rank regression.
-Precisely, the model under consideration here is \textit{univariate}.
-The reduced rank restrictions will be applied to a matrix $\boldsymbol{U}=vec^{-1}(\boldsymbol{u})$ where $\boldsymbol{u}$ are the coefficients from an univariate ridge regression.\footnote{This can be done because $\boldsymbol{u}$ has an obvious block structure.
-It has two dimensions, $K$ and $T$, that we can use to create a matrix.
-Note that the principle could be applied (perhaps in a less compelling way) to a constant parameter VAR with many lags where the dimensions of the matrix would be $M$ and $P$.}
+It is clear that dimensionality can be greatly reduced if we only track a few latent states and impose that evolving parameters are linear combinations of those -- \textit{Dense} TVPs.
+Precisely, the model under consideration here is \textit{univariate} but reduced rank restrictions will be applied to a matrix $\boldsymbol{U}=vec^{-1}_{K \times T}(\boldsymbol{u})$ where $\boldsymbol{u}$ are the coefficients from an univariate ridge regression the likes of which we have been running all along.\footnote{This can be done because $\boldsymbol{u}$ has an obvious block structure.
+It has two dimensions, $K$ and $T$, that we can use to create a matrix. } The primal problem from TVP model with a dense structure for TVPs and sparse loadings can be written as